-Six and the City, Series 1, Column 2, introduces the participants in the six-month challenge to find true love.
-Originally published in the Red Deer LIFE newspaper on February 22, 2004.
-I’ve republished it here:
+Six and the City, Series 1, Column 2, introduces the column’s participants in the six-month challenge to find true love.
+Originally published: Red Deer LIFE newspaper, February 22, 2004.

 Women ponder their ideal mates

 The exercise was a simple one but like most simple things in life it held a powerful message.
 With scissors and glue we cut and pasted images of men into our scribblers that best represented the qualities we were looking for in a mate.
 Beside these images we wrote short phrases that further described these qualities and then added little, gold stars.

 While the creation of a collage is part of any grade-school art class, these collages were created by five women working on focusing their energies on a single goal: opening themselves up to the possibilities of love.

 “There are no cowboys,” said 67-year-old Jessie.
 “I like cowboys.”